studio24/design-system/docs/colors.md

 This tag requires one attribute:
 * `src` - path to JSON data file for color swatch, relative to your docs folder

+You can optionally set:
+* `caption` - the table caption displayed at the top of the color swatches (default is "Table of colors and notes on their usage")

 ## Data structure

 You need to define your color swatches in a JSON array.
 Each array element must contain: